ALUMNAE WHO PLAYED SOFTBALL IN COLLEGE

 Newport Harbor’s first softball field was in the corner by the girls gym and the football weight room.
 Eventually, the varsity field moved to the eastern corner of campus.
 The varsity outfield fence was replaced in the middle of the 2005 season and moved back about 8 feet.
 The JV field was replaced and used by the 2008 JV team starting in April 2008.
 In 2001, the team trailer was donated to the softball boosters by a retired Air Force office.
 It sat by the ENC fence on the 3rd base side for a couple of years before it was moved to its current location.
 Several dads (Joe Gleason, Brian Horn, Mr Martin, and a few others) worked tirelessly to divide it into 2 rooms, get the electrical working, put up the wallboard, add the outside stairs, and paint it.
 In the summer of 2006, Jeanine Bass and Becky Pfeifer painted the inside white and added the NH/anchor stencils in the larger room.
 Jeff and Jeanine Bass added the white board, the Leader Stat board, and hung all the team photos since 2002.

 In 2007 Newport Harbor moved from the Seaview League back to the Sunset League, which has some of the strongest softball teams in the country, including Los Alamitos, who was ranked #1 nationally in 2017.
-Newport Harbor Softball has yet to be a powerhouse in Sunset League play.
-Some years have been better than others, including 2017, when Newport Harbor beat Corona Del Mar in the Battle of the Bay; but throughout the history of program, learning to compete as a team, continuous mental and physical improvement, and team camaraderie have been important factors.
+Newport Harbor had several challenging years but some were better than others when the Sailors beat Corona del Mar in the Battle of the Bay.